smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 ## Overview

-The Automation plugin is designed to provide a way to automate smart contract interaction.

-The idea behind the protocol is to provide a decentralized execution engine, with a general infrastructure to support future triggers from other sources.
+The OCR-Keepers protocol is a decentralized execution engine for automating smart contracts, with a generic and extensible triggering mechanism.

 ## Boundaries